noammery/second-game/README.md

 - **Character Sprites:** High-quality and detailed animations for your character.
 - **Adjustable Graphics:** Works well on different screen sizes thanks to built-in scaling.

-### 🎶 Great Sound Effects
-- Enjoy sound effects that make the game more fun and engaging.

 ---

 ## Controls